box/brainy/docs/files/sysplugins%2Fsmarty_internal_templatebase.php.txt

      *
      * @param  string                       $class      name of template class
      * @param  string                       $class_impl the referenced PHP class to register
-     * @return Smarty_Internal_Templatebase Self-reference to facilitate chaining
+     * @return Smarty_Internal_TemplateBase Self-reference to facilitate chaining
      * @throws SmartyException              if $class_impl does not refer to an existing class */ public function registerClass($class_name, $class_impl) {